 According to the latest “Employment Outlook Survey,” released last week by ManpowerGroup, U.S. employers expect hiring to pick up in the third quarter, with 24 percent planning to add staff between July and September.

 Of the 11,000 U.S. employers surveyed, 70 percent expect no change in hiring plans and only four percent of employers expect workforce reductions.
 Nationwide, employers in all 13 industry sectors expect to add staff in the coming quarter.
-Industries reporting the strongest second quarter hiring intentions are leisure & hospitality (+25 percent), wholesale & retail trade (+21 percent), mining (+18 percent), professional & business services (+18 percent), durable goods manufacturing (+17 percent), financial activities (+15 percent), construction (+14 percent), education & health services (+14 percent), government (+13 percent), information (+13 percent), nondurable goods manufacturing (+12 percent) and other services (+11 percent).
+Industries reporting the strongest second-quarter hiring intentions are leisure & hospitality (+25 percent), wholesale & retail trade (+21 percent), mining (+18 percent), professional & business services (+18 percent), durable goods manufacturing (+17 percent), financial activities (+15 percent), construction (+14 percent), education & health services (+14 percent), government (+13 percent), information (+13 percent), nondurable goods manufacturing (+12 percent) and other services (+11 percent).

-“Employers across the country are optimistic but don’t want to get ahead of themselves,” said Michael Stull, senior vice president, Manpower North America.
+“Employers across the country are optimistic but don’t want to get ahead of themselves,” said Michael Stull, senior vice president, of Manpower North America.
 “In most sectors, employers reported relatively stable hiring plans with some upticks – most notably in durable goods manufacturing, where there are the strongest hiring intentions in more than nine years.
 Technological disruption is rapidly changing skills needs, especially in manufacturing as the marketplace transitions from typical labor to more advanced roles.
 To keep up, we’re seeing employers increasingly invest in training and development programs so people can learn while they earn,” he said.
 “We’re focused on building programs to help workers get the skills they need for tomorrow while staying employable today.”